bastienwirtz/homer/README.md

 ## Configuration

-Title, icons, links, colors, and services can be configured in the `config.yml` file, using [yaml](http://yaml.org/) format.
+Title, icons, links, colors, and services can be configured in the `config.yml` file (located in project root directory once built, or in the `public/` directory in developement mode), using [yaml](http://yaml.org/) format.

 ```yaml
 ---